aakilfernandes/ethereum-guides/GPU-cloud_mining.md

 _Note, if you encounter any issue or bug on this part 2 of the guide, please see the notes and comments at [Stephan Tual's GPU mining post](http://forum.ethereum.org/discussion/197/mining-faq-live-updates#latest)_

 ## Q&A

-**Q**: I mined some ETH.
-Now, I want to stop / terminate the instance.
-What should I do to keep my ETH safe?

 **Q**: Ethereum blockchain sync: how long does it take to download the full blockchain?
 **A**: You have to wait few hours, depending on the instance of your choice (one or 4 cores) and other factors.